-Summary Screening Report - Issue 3
+Summary Screening Report - Issue 4

-Emergency Multi-Sector Rohingya Crisis Response Project January 26, 2020
+Emergency Multi-Sector Rohingya Crisis Response Project February 22, 2021

 Executive Summary: WFP has continued to screen proposed sub-projects under the Emergency Multi-Sector Rohingya Crisis Response Project (EMRCRP) using Appendix II of the Environment and Social Management Framework (ESMF).
-Since the summary report submitted on 20 December 2020, WFP has completed 31 screenings of Community Workfare sub-projects.
+Since the summary report submitted on 26 January 2021, WFP has completed 48 screenings of Community Workfare sub-projects.
 A detailed breakdown of these projects is provided below, in addition the raw data for the site-specific screenings (Annex A) and a summarized screening tool for each camp and type of activity (Annex B).
-All proposed sub-projects have been classified as low risk.
+All proposed subprojects have been classified as low risk.
 Thus, WFP has endorsed these sub-projects for implementation.1

-Type of Activity # of sites Camps Description Slope stabilization 1, 8W 25 Establishing mechanical or biological structures on slopes to reduce soil erosion and landslide risk Pedestrian pathways, stairs and guide wall construction 8W, 9 3, 4, 4Ext, 5, 17, 20Ext, 24 Building or rehabilitating pathways, stairs and guide walls using bricks and mortar beddings and joints.
+Type of Activity # of sites Camps Description Slope stabilization 8 8E, 9, 13, 18, 21 Establishing mechanical or biological structures on slopes to reduce soil erosion and landslide risk Pedestrian pathways, stairs and guide wall construction 14 4 Ext, 7, 8E, 9, 14, 15, 18, 19, 22 Building or rehabilitating pathways, stairs and guide walls using bricks and mortar beddings and joints.
 Stairs and guide walls are plastered with cement mortar, in addition to having a cement concrete foundation base (substructure).
-Bridge construction - Constructing bridges with rope and bamboo, with cement concrete foundation base (substructure).
-Road improvement 20Ext Laying brick on access roads Drainage improvement 2E, 6, 8W 4, 4Ext, 20Ext, 25 Lining natural drainage with bricks and cement mortar plaster on the interior (sides and bottom) of drainage to improve water flow and prevent leaching into the groundwater Drainage cleaning 1E Rubbish and silt removal from the drains Combination projects 2W, 3, 8W 4, 5, 24 Mixed pathway, bridge, stair, culvert and guide wall construction, in addition to drainage improvement (see above).
+Bridge construction 1 4 Constructing bridges with rope and bamboo, with cement concrete foundation base (substructure).
+Road improvement 5 14, 16, 25 Laying brick on access roads Drainage improvement 8 13, 15, 18 Lining natural drainage with bricks and cement mortar plaster on the interior (sides and bottom) of drainage to improve water flow and prevent leaching into the groundwater Drainage cleaning - Rubbish and silt removal from the drains Combination projects 12 1E, 3, 4, 5, 7, 9, 16 Mixed pathway, bridge, stair, culvert and guide wall construction, in addition to drainage improvement (see above).
 Tree maintenance - Ongoing, but screened and reported in Issue 1 Weeding, removing rubbish, pruning and watering the saplings.
 Occasionally, new seedlings will be planted to replace saplings that died in the previous season.
 Centre construction - Building of basic bamboo structures to host community service activities.
 Centre renovation - Improving or expanding existing centres to host community service activities.

 The following report captures information required in Appendix I of the ESMF.
-The same information was presented in the first and second issue of the report, with slight modifications based on the types of projects screened during this time period and the results from the screenings.
+The same information was presented in the earlier issues/reports, with slight modifications based on the types of projects screened during this period and the results from the screenings.